developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Schema Package Name

-Allows an EMM solution or other tool that is consuming the OemConfig Schema to determine the Package Name of the Package that implements that Schema.
+Allows an EMM solution or other tool consuming the OemConfig Schema to determine the Package Name of the Package that implements that Schema.

 * The Zebra Schema is published by the OemConfig package.
 Therefore, if the Schema is obtained from that package through the Android system, the package name of that package is already known.
 * If the Schema for OemConfig is obtained in some other way, such as by download or direct import, this Managed Configuration can be used as a confirmation mechanism and/or to determine the package to which Managed Configurations created using this Schema should be sent.

 ### Schema Contract Version

-Allows an EMM solution or other tool that is consuming the OemConfig Schema to determine the Contract Version being used by that Schema.
+Allows an EMM solution or other tool consuming the OemConfig Schema to determine the Contract Version being used by that Schema.
 The Contract Version is expressed in the form _&lt;major&gt;.&lt;minor&gt;_ (i.e. "1.5").

 * The value of _&lt;major&gt;_ changes when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
 * The value of _&lt;minor&gt;_ changes when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.